narengan/cis/managing-for-security.md

 # Managing your IBM CIS for optimal Security

-By default, CIS’s security settings have safe defaults designed to avoid false positives and negative influences on your traffic.
-However, these default settings are not necessarily the best security posture for every Enterprise customer.
-The following steps will ensure the your CIS account is configured in a secure and safe manner.
+CIS's security settings have safe defaults to avoid false positives and any negative influence on your traffic.
+However, these safe default settings do not provide the best security posture for every customer.
+The following steps will ensure your CIS account is configured in a safe and secure manner.

 **Recommendations and best practices:**

 * Secure origin IP addresses by proxying and increasing obfuscation
 * Configure your Security Level selectively
-* Activate your Web Application Firewall (WAF)safely
+* Activate your Web Application Firewall (WAF) safely

 ## Best practice 1: Secure Your Origin IP Addresses

-When a subdomain is proxied within our DNS application, CIS actively protects that traffic by responding with CIS IP addresses (proxies).
-Thus, all client traffic connects to CIS first, and your origin IP addresses are obscured.
+When a subdomain is proxied using CIS all traffic is actively protected by responding with CIS-specific IP addresses (e.g., all of your clients connect to CIS proxies first and your origin IP addresses are obscured).

 ### Use CIS proxies for all DNS Records for HTTP(S) traffic from your origin

-To improve the security of your origin IP address, all HTTP(s) traffic should be proxied.
+To improve the security of your origin IP address, all HTTP(S) traffic should be proxied.

 See the difference yourself - Query a non-proxied and a proxied record:

 ```
-$ dig greycloud.theburritobot.com @woz.ns.cloud are.com +short
+$ dig greycloud.theburritobot.com +short
 1.2.3.4 (The origin IP address)

-$ dig orangecloud.theburritobot.com @woz.ns.cloud are.com +short
+$ dig orangecloud.theburritobot.com +short
 104.16.22.6 , 104.16.23.6 (CIS IP addresses)
 ```